aws/copilot-cli/site/content/docs/include/http-additionalrules.en.md

     TLS connections with the Fargate tasks using certificates that you install on the target container.

     <span class="parent-field">http.additional_rules.</span><a id="http-additional-rules-target-port" href="#http-additional-rules-target-port" class="field">`target_port`</a> <span class="type">String</span>
     The container port that receives traffic.
-Specify this field if the container port is different from `iamge.port` for the main container or `sidecar.port` for the sidecar containers.
+Specify this field if the container port is different from `image.port` for the main container or `sidecar.port` for the sidecar containers.

     <span class="parent-field">http.additional_rules.</span><a id="http-additional-rules-stickiness" href="#http-additional-rules-stickiness" class="field">`stickiness`</a> <span class="type">Boolean</span>
     Indicates whether sticky sessions are enabled.